linzhu1967/Data-Selection-for-ZeroIR/README.md

 # Data-Selection-for-ZeroIR
-This is the official code for the SDS method for data selection in ZeroIR.
+This is the official code of the SDS method proposed for the data selection task in ZeroIR.

 ## SDS-ranker
 We finetune the SDS-ranker on the subset of source data selected by our SDS method.
 The SDS-ranker is built on the monoT5 large model (see https://huggingface.co/castorini/monot5-large-msmarco).